AdobeDocs/experience-manager-65.en/help/journey-headless/developer/overview.md

 ---
 title: AEM Headless Developer Journey
 description: AEM Headless CMS Documentation.
-Start here for a guided journey through the powerful and flexible headless features of AEM, their capabilities, and how to leverage them on your first development project.
+Start here for a guided journey through the powerful and flexible headless features of AEM, their capabilities, and how to use them on your first development project.
 exl-id: f24fb308-daa7-426f-ba45-37a236b5a500
 ---
 # AEM Headless Developer Journey {#aem-headless-developer-journey}

-Start here for a guided journey through the powerful and flexible headless features of AEM, their capabilities, and how to leverage them on your first headless development project.
+Start here for a guided journey through the powerful and flexible headless features of AEM, their capabilities, and how to use them on your first headless development project.
 This journey provides you with all the AEM Headless Documentation you need to develop your first headless application.

 ## Introduction {#introduction}